NaolAklilu/NaolAklilu/README.md

 * 🌍  I'm based in Addis Ababa, Ethiopia
 * ✉️  You can contact me at [naolaklilu1@gmail.com](mailto:naolaklilu1@gmail.com)
-* 🧠  I'm learning Flutter
+* 🧠  I'm learning Angular and .NET
 * 🤝  I'm open to collaborating on Your Projects

 ### Skills